Procedure03.01.020.c Hiring Process for Full-Time

 Travel arrangements and expenses are the candidate’s responsibility.
 In unusual circumstances, budgetary clearances for reimbursement of travel expenses from State funds may be approved when authorized by the President and arranged in accordance with existing State policies.

 - Notification to Payroll: Once an offer of employment has been made and accepted, Human Resources shall complete a Personnel Action form.
-Before assuming the duties of the position, each new employee is required to complete several forms, including but not limited to: (a) Federal Withholding Exemption Certificate; (b) State Withholding Exemption Certificate; (c) employee benefits applications; (d) payroll forms; and (e) I-9.
+Before assuming the duties of the position, each new employee is required to complete several forms, including but not limited to: (a) Federal Withholding Exemption Certificate; (b) NC State Withholding (c) employee benefits applications; (d) payroll forms; and (e) I-9.

 - Required Official Documentation of Credentials: The Department of Human Resources will notify the new employee that official transcripts (Transcript Request Form) must be received prior to the first payroll period being processed.
 It is the responsibility of the faculty or staff member to have official transcripts sent directly to the Director of Human Resources.
 The Director of Human Resources will notify the appropriate Dean or Vice President if transcripts are missing or if credential justification is needed.
 Non-compliance could result in termination of the employment and or contract.